Social Work

 • Adoption planning

-All social workers at BC Women’s have professional training from accredited universities, with bachelor's or master's degrees in social work.
+All social workers at BC Women’s have professional training from accredited universities and hold a bachelor's or master's degrees in social work.
 They are also registered with the BC College of Social Workers.

 Our goal is to work with you to help: